LIPO SETTINGS EXPLAINED (WIKI)

 To prevent the battery from getting too low, we define our own cutoff Values in the Unity/Electronic Speed Controller.
 These may be set at 46.40V Cut off Start and 43.80V Cut off End.
 (2.6V difference)

-1-5% when done with a ride.
+This puts the battery at 1-5% when done with a ride.
 This is using your battery to a safe potential with little head room.
 This puts your cells at 3.65v which is 0.15V from what is considered dead, remember your cells never drain in perfectly in sync.

 When a Lipo gets under 10% 0r 3.50v the cells become in-balanced more and more while riding/draining the battery.
 This is harmful for the battery as one cell can drop dangerously low, let me explain.